Enhancing Smart Contract Security Analysis with Execution Property Graphs: Experimental Evaluation

+\paragraph{Reentrancy Refinements} In practice, we have observed attackers executing storage-change-based reentrancy attacks, aimed at manipulating the internal storage of victim contracts instead of transferring assets.
+Such attacks, which do not involve asset flow in the reentrant call, are not detected by the traversal rule as initially defined in Section~\ref{sec:reentrancy}.
+However, the flexible design of \framework allows for the refinement of traversal rules to accurately recognize and respond to these evolving attack patterns.
+In our evaluation, we patch the rule to include the detection of unexpected storage modifications in the reentrant calls, significantly broadening the detection scope of the original traversal rule.

-After further investigation of these $11$ newly discovered reentrancy transactions, we discover a potential vulnerability in token \emph{imBTC}.\footnote{imBTC token address: \etherscanAddress{0x3212b29E33587A00FB1C83346f5dBFA69A458923}} The attacks under investigation commence with the utilization of imBTC to exchange for ETH within the Uniswap V1 pool.
+\paragraph{Unreported Vulnerability Discovery -- imBTC Reentrancy} After further investigation of these $11$ newly discovered reentrancy transactions, we discover a potential vulnerability in token \emph{imBTC}.\footnote{imBTC: \etherscanAddress{0x3212b29E33587A00FB1C83346f5dBFA69A458923}} The attacks under investigation commence with the utilization of imBTC to exchange for ETH within the Uniswap V1 pool.
 Subsequently, the attacker exploits the callback function during the transfer of imBTC as an ERC777 token, initiating a reentrancy attack.
 This enables the attacker to execute another exchange with inaccurate pricing prior to the liquidity pool update, ultimately yielding a profit.
 The fundamental cause of these attacks can be ascribed to the discrepancy between the Uniswap V1 standard and the ERC777 standard.
 Through further analysis of imBTC, our research uncovers potential attack vectors within Uniswap V2 as well.
-In accordance with responsible disclosure practices, we have reported these findings to the developers and have received prompt and constructive responses.\footnote{As the vulnerability has not yet been addressed, we are unable to provide further details in this submission.}
+It is crucial to clarify that this vulnerability does not stem directly from the Uniswap smart contracts themselves but rather from the incompatibilities introduced by the functionalities of ERC777 tokens.
+In accordance with responsible disclosure practices, we have reported these findings to the developers and have received prompt responses.\footnote{As the vulnerability has not yet been addressed, we are unable to provide further details in this submission.}